jaalto/project--emacs-epackage-template/README.rst

 There are lots of things to do when doing packaging.
 It is desireable to keep close contact to the upstream to get QA issues solved as much as possible.
-Well cared code has better chnace to be included in core Emacs someday.
+Well cared code has better chance to be included in core Emacs someday.
 The best practises include:

 * When was the code last touched?
 Years ago?
 In that case consider